 On a high level, indirect identification relies on the fact that a risk of having inadequate data to confirm one's identity will be treated by identity confirmation requestor doing the following:

-- combine the data of identity confirmation requestor and the data of the third party to successfully confirm the identity of an individual and/or
+combine the data of the identity confirmation requestor and the data of the third party to successfully confirm the identity of an individual and/or

 This last step(employing the third party to conduct the identity confirmation process fully) can be used either as:

 the failsafe process that runs only if the identity confirmation requestor is unable to confirm the identity, that third party tries to confirm the identity and/or